Kitchen Backsplash Ideas

 Looking for a kitchen backsplash on a budget?
 Try a beaded board backsplash.
 White beaded board covers this kitchen backsplash, but stops short of the ceiling, allowing a rich shade of taupe paint to warm up the mostly-white room.
 The classic backsplash idea is the perfect addition to a cozy cottage kitchen.

 Separate and Synchronized

 Distinctive zones for food prep, cooking, and cleanup keep kitchen efficiency humming, but the look should be cohesive from zone-to-zone.
 Selecting one kitchen backsplash treatment promotes continuity while some tile colors echo elements throughout the room to visually link materials and components.
 Mosaic peel-and-stick kitchen backsplash tiles are a great way to get a backsplash with multiple colors.

 Choosing one color (no pattern or texture) and clean-lined tile for the backsplash in a small kitchen keeps the look uncluttered and roomy.
 On this kitchen backsplash, long rectangular tiles feature rich brown (almost black) color that provides warm balance with white cabinetry, while giving the walls a sense of depth.
 The reflective surface of the tile also lends added dimension to the kitchen backsplash idea.

 Classic Subway Tile Backsplash

-Classic good looks and a casual vibe are central to this kitchen's backsplash.
+Classic good looks and a casual vibe are central to this subway tile kitchen backsplash.
 In a sea of carefree white, subway tiles with dark grout lines bear a subtle "look-at-me" texture for a fresh backsplash idea.
 The dark grout lines also serve a practical purpose: Grout can often stain, but dark grout is more forgiving.

 Solution to Steel